-Governmental funds report capital outlays as expenditures.
+The governmental fund report capital outlays as expenditures.
 However, in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation/amortization expense.

 The net effect of various miscellaneous transactions involving capital assets (i.e., sales and donations) is to increase net position.